 Treating the whole body

 Knee pain is often a secondary problem with the true cause found elsewhere in the body.
-We know the body works as a closed kinematic chain- this means like a wind up watch; you cannot move one piece of the watch without everything else being effected.
+We know the body works as a closed kinematic chain- this means like a wind up watch; you cannot move one piece of the watch without affecting everything else.

 Feet and ankles